sivaarasu23/file_downloader/README.md

   ![alt text](screenshots/config_example.png)

 # How to run:

-To start the downloader, run `python initiator.py -url=' '` or `python initiator.py -file='path/to/input file'`
+To start the downloader, run `python initiator.py -url=' '` or `python initiator.py -file='path/to/input file'` or `python initiator.py -file='path/to/input file' -chunk_size=20`
+* If the file is mentioned , then by default it takes 10 urls per chunk and downloads file parallely

 # To add additional protocal:
 * Add credentials if there is any to configuration file